-The first St. Patrick Parade of Jefferson rolled out on Sunday, March 14, 1971, with 62 units.
-The parade was and still is a big success, started as a Family Orientated function that all could attend, and remains as such, We are told that this is the one of the top ten best, and largest, St. Patrick Parade in the United States.
-The committee does acknowledge for the help and cooperation given us by the Parish President, the Council, and the Sheriff’s Office, the Special Events Department, the Traffic Engineer Department, the Fire Department and last, but not least, the participating carnival clubs, social clubs and marching units, who give of their time, money and effort to put on a good show for the citizens of our Parish, and visitors from all over the World, who have shown us that they do love a Parade, starting with the very first year we were took to the streets.
+The first St. Patrick's Parade of Jefferson rolled out on Sunday, March 14, 1971 with 62 units.
+The parade was and still is a big success, started as a Family Orientated function that all could attend and remains as such, We are told that this is one of the top ten best and largest St. Patrick Parades in the United States.
+The committee does acknowledge for the help and cooperation given to us by the Parish President, the Council, and the Sheriff’s Office, the Special Events Department, the Traffic Engineer Department, the Fire Department, EMT's and last, but not least, the participating carnival clubs, social clubs and marching units, who give of their time, money and effort to put on a good show for not only the citizens of Jefferson Parish, but for all tourists and visitors from all over the World, who love our Parade, starting with the very first year we took to the streets fifty plus years ago.

 Participation in the parade is by written invitation only.
 By virtue of a Parish Ordinance, this and other Non-Mardi Gras Parades may only have a maximum of one hundred ten units in their parade.
 Vacancies are filled from a waiting list when a parading unit disregards one of our rules which are attached on this website.
 Units that disregard any rules are suspended and/or expelled and simply not invited back again.

 Another annual affair is the presentation of the Shillelagh, with their Sash, to the Grand Marshal, and the Tiara presented to the Queen.
 The public is invited to this annual Parade Kickoff event which takes place the Friday before the parade.
 The festivities include lots of food, music, dancing and good clean fun for all to enjoy.